AndrewJBateman/node-sequelize-postgresql/README.md

 ## :cool: Features

-* Sequelize is easy to learn and the synchronisation function is useful
+* Sequelize is easy to learn and the database synchronisation function is useful

 ## :clipboard: Status & To-Do List